paulscherrerinstitute/wica-http/README.md

 </html>
 ```
-In this example a single channel named "abc:def" is monitored.
+In this example a single channel named "abc:def" is being monitored.
 When the page is loaded the div element's
 text content will be dynamically updated with the latest values received from the wica channel.

 # How it Works